New Jersey Adoption Attorneys

 While some of these revelations may occur once the adoption process has already started, contested adoptions can certainly be stressful for all involved.

 Such complications are one of the many reasons why you should retain the legal services of an adoption attorney.
 Adoption lawyers can’t change someone’s mind, but they can help identify legal issues with consent paperwork early on—and if needed, they can argue your case in court.

 The family law attorneys at Jacobs Berger, LLC, have experience that runs the gamut of the adoption process—from helping prospective parents through uncontested and contested adoptions to successfully arguing for their rights in court.

-Types of Adoptions We Handle in New Jersey
+Types of Adoptions We Can Help With

 Adopting as stepparents